demian85/git-watcher/README.md

 * Amend commit (Really hard to do!)
 * Alert when staging an unmerged file.
 Allow to checkout local/remote version.
-* Delete, rename branches
+* Delete and rename branches
 * Delete, edit and add remotes
 * Shortcuts (waiting for native support from node-webkit)
-* More configuration options.
+* More configuration options: restrict submodule watching to improve performance for large repositories
 * Better syntax highlighting.
 * Git log: show errors/warnings.